WiringPi/WiringPi/documentation/english/functions.md

 ### wiringPiISR

-Register an Interrupt Service Routine (ISR) or function that is executed when switching edge.
+Registers an Interrupt Service Routine (ISR) / function that is executed on edge detection.

 >>>
 ```C